ha2709/hr-search/README.md

-# hr-search
+# hr-search Documentation

 ## Activate Enviroment

-To activate the virtual environment, run:
+To activate the virtual environment, use the following command:

 `source env/bin/activate`